A guide to the immigration implications of COVID-19 for UK employers

 Fiancés, fiancées and proposed civil partners

-Individuals in these categories who have been unable to attend their ceremony due to COVID-19 will be covered by the grace period in the same way as individuals in other immigration categories.
-If their ceremony cannot take place by 31 August 2020 they can make a fee paid application to extend their leave for a further six months, provided the ceremony will take place within that time.
+Individuals in these categories who have been unable to attend their ceremony due to COVID-19 were covered by the grace period in the same way as individuals in other immigration categories.
+If their ceremony cannot take place before the expiry of their fiancé/fiancée/proposed civil partnership leave, they can make a fee paid application to extend their leave for a further six months, provided the ceremony will take place within that time.

 Minimum income and adequate maintenance requirements